Jacob Steen Christensen: 1. FC Köln

 In July 2023, Christensen joined Bundesliga club 1.FC Köln on a free transfer and signed a contract until 2026.
-He made his debut for the club in DFB Pokal on 14 August 2023 appearing as a substitute against VfL Osnabrück, in a 3-1 win away after extra time for his new club.
-He made his Bundesliga debut appearing as a substitute in a 1-1 draw on 27 January 2024 away against VfL Wolfsburg.
+He made his debut for the club in DFB Pokal on 14 August 2023 appearing as a substitute against VfL Osnabrück, in a 3–1 win away after extra time for his new club.
+He made his Bundesliga debut appearing as a substitute in a 1–1 draw on 27 January 2024 away against VfL Wolfsburg.
 He made his first league start for the club on 13 April 2024, away against Bayern Munich.

 Molde

 On 1 September 2025, Christensen signed a contract with Molde in Norway until the end of 2028.

+Sønderjyske

+On 10 August 2026, Christensen returned to Denmark, to play for Sønderjyske on a loan-deal until June 2027.